Sidewalk Cafe COVID-19 Reforms

 How do I apply for a Sidewalk Café Permit?

-- Upon payment and receipt of a current Certificate of Insurance, BACP will mail the sidewalk café permit to the applicant premises.
-The permit itself and the approved plan must be displayed on the exterior wall or window of the main entrance of the establishment during all hours of operation.
+- Upon payment, BACP will notify the applicant electronically that the permit has been approved.
+The permit itself and the approved plan must be printed and displayed on the exterior wall or window of the main entrance of the establishment during all hours of operation.